daattali/shinyjs/README.md

 [![Build Status](https://travis-ci.org/daattali/shinyjs.svg?branch=master)](https://travis-ci.org/daattali/shinyjs)

 `shinyjs` lets you perform common useful JavaScript operations in Shiny applications without having to know any JavaScript.
+Examples include hiding an element, disabling an input, resetting an input back to its original value, and many more useful functions.
 You can [check out a demo Shiny app](http://daattali.com/shiny/shinyjs-demo/) that lets you play around with some of the functionality that `shinyjs` makes available, or [have a look at a very basic Shiny